 Located on the outskirts of the city along the Scheldt River, The Port of Antwerp is the second largest port in ALL of Europe.

-Once you’re on the port itself, there are tons of small restaurants and bars right on the water – perfect for dinner after the sunset photo session.
+On the port itself, there are lots of small restaurants and bars right on the water – perfect for dinner after the sunset photo session.

 The MAS Museum is the largest in Antwerp and offers breathtaking views of the city 10 stories up.